KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Widgets Types
 ------------------------------------------------------------------------------------------------------------------------
-As seen above, the addition of a widget can be done either through the icon displayed when the heet of a dashboard when created or from the appropriate button appearing in the upper right bar of the page.
+As seen above, the addition of a widget can be done either through the icon displayed from the sheet of a dashboard or from the appropriate button appearing in the upper right bar.
 In both cases, a palette containing the entire range of available widgets will be shown.
 Simply click the desired one for popping up the widget editor.
-A widget's editor normally has two sections, one for the data management (not available for the *Image* widget) and the other containing the list properties that can vary from one widget to another.
+A widget's editor normally has two sections, one for the *Data* management (not available i.e. for the *Image* widget) and another for the *Settings* containing the list properties that can vary from one widget to another.
-The below table shows an example of how the *Data* and the *Settings* seciions appear for *Text* widget.
-So in case of an *Image* widget the *Settings* will contain the *Gallery* property which does not belong to the *Text* widget.
+The below table shows an example of how the *Data* and the *Settings* sections appear for a *Text* widget.
+In case of i.e. an *Image* widget the *Settings* will contain the *Gallery* property which does not belong to the *Text* widget.